jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 const blogs = await getCollection('blog');
 ```

-So much cleaner ☺️
+So much cleaner when compared to a direct `fetch` request ☺️

 ### Update The Dynamic Blog Page

-Replace the Component Script in the blog `[slug].astro` with:
+Add the following snippet to the Component Script in the blog `[slug].astro` with:

 ```
 import Layout from '../../layouts/Layout.astro';